 Anna begins 2020 by performing the role of Fury 1 in Julian Wachner's frenetic opera REV 23 at the Prototype Festival, in a new production by James Darrah.
-She will then return to LA to sing Hindemith's Murderer, Hope of Women in a staged production by Simon McBurney with the LA Phil, under the baton of Esa-Pekka Salonen.
 In June, she will debut with the Atlanta Symphony singing Belinda in scenes from Purcell's Dido and Aeneas, and then attend Music Academy of the West, where she will perform the role of Elisabeth in Les Enfants Terribles by Philip Glass.
 Following her summer at Music Academy, she returns to the Theatro Municipal de São Paulo as Asja L. in the Brazilian premier of the opera Benjamin by Peter Ruzicka, directed by Hugo Possolo and conducted by Roberto Minczuk.

 A lover of new music and performance, Anna recently created the role of Bibi in the world premiere of Ellen Reid's opera, p r i s m.
 It debuted at both LA Opera and at the Prototype Festival in late 2018 and early 2019, directed by James Darrah and conducted by both Julian Wachner and Daniela Candillari, and garnered glowing reviews; Anna's performance was described as "revelatory" (Catherine Womack, I Care If You Listen). p r i s m won the 2019 Pulitzer Prize in Music, which led to an album release of the opera on the Decca Gold label, as well as several performances over the 2019|20 season at Theatro Municipal de São Paulo and the Kennedy Center in Washington, DC.